14islands/14islands-com-v2/app/blog/_posts/2016-03-24-trends-at-sxsw-interactive-2016.md

 ## Conversational UIs

 Today there is an app for most products and services we use.
-As more companies will become technology driven and  objects around us will become smarter; Downloading an app to interact with all these things is time consuming, and requires much effort to manage.
+As more companies become technology driven and objects around us smarter; Downloading an app to interact with all these things will be time consuming and requires much effort to manage.

 One solution to this problem are chat bots and personal assistants that make it possible to communicate to services using our normal way of interacting.

 ### Make a connection, with a bot.

-An example of this is the ability to order an Uber through Facebook Messenger.
+An example of this is the ability to order an [Uber](https://www.uber.com/) through [Facebook Messenger](https://www.messenger.com/).
 You can click on an address that shows up in a chat and ask for a ride.
 An Uber will show up and take you there.
 All without leaving the chat thread or opening another app.

 > Messaging apps have eclipsed social networks in usage.

-Another example is [Lark](http://www.web.lark.com/), a personal coaching service that helps people reach their fitness goals.
-The interaction is fully as a chat conversation.
-It's able to give personalized advice by connecting to users Facebook profile and Apple Healthkit on their phone, and by asking deeper questions about the users health.
+Another example is [Lark](http://www.web.lark.com/), a personal coaching service that helps people reach fitness goals.
+The interaction is fully a chat, giving personalized advice based on peoples [Facebook](https://www.facebook.com) profile, [Apple Healthkit](https://developer.apple.com/healthkit/), and by asking deeper questions.

-Lark will lead the conversation by suggesting answers so its still a bit limited at the moment.
-However, people feel like they are talking to a person and refer to it as a "she" (Remember the [Her](http://www.imdb.com/title/tt1798709/) movie?).
-In the future bots will be smarter and understand our natural language, so they will feel even more like chatting to a human being.
+Lark will lead the conversation by suggesting answers so it's limited at the moment, but people are already saying it feels like talking to a real person and sometimes refer to it as "she" (Remember the movie [Her](http://www.imdb.com/title/tt1798709/)?).
+Some people even prefer sharing personalized information with the bot, instead of talking to a human.

 > 25% of people said "I love you" to [a bot](http://www.nytimes.com/2015/08/04/science/for-sympathetic-ear-more-chinese-turn-to-smartphone-program.html?_r=1)

-We'll are going to see more of bots in messaging apps such as Slack, Facebook Messenger, SMS, WeChat (Popular in China) and potentially Twitter.
-They will allow us to interact with services and do things such as transfer money and buy things online right from a conversation.
+We are going to see more of bots in messaging apps such as [Slack](https://slack.com), Facebook Messenger, SMS, [WeChat](http://www.wechat.com/) (Popular in China) and potentially [Twitter](https://twitter.com/).
+They will allow us to interact with services and do things such as transfer money and buy things online, right from the conversation.

 ### Even more natural

-Voice assistances such as Microsoft Cortana, Amazon Alexa, Apple Siri and Google Now are also constantly getting better.
+Voice assistances such as [Microsoft Cortana](https://www.microsoft.com/en/mobile/experiences/cortana/), [Amazon Alexa](https://www.youtube.com/watch?v=KkOCeAtKHIc), [Apple Siri](http://www.apple.com/ios/siri/) and [Google Now](https://www.google.com/landing/now/) are also constantly getting better.

 > Expect the lines between physical and digital to blur

 It's the ability to interact with technology beyond the screen that is so exciting at the moment, using innovations such as sensors to detect changes in our enviroment.

-Here is a fun video by Jared Ficklin demostrating this, using technologies to control the enviroment around him.
+Here is a fun video by [Jared Ficklin](http://jaredficklin.com/) demostrating this, using technologies to control the enviroment around him.

 {% include blog-youtube.html youtubeId="d-LvtHs-6O0" caption="The software is custom-built, using Microsoft Speech Recognition Engine, Computer Vision, and the Kinect SDK." %}